Hyundai Motor Company: Crossovers/SUVs

 The Tucson is currently the best-selling Hyundai vehicle.

 Hyundai entered the crossover SUV market early with the Santa Fe in 2000, followed by the smaller Tucson in 2004.
 The Santa Fe was a huge hit with American and European markets, despite receiving criticism in the past for Hyundai's obscure looks.
-It quickly became Hyundai's best seller and was one of the reasons Hyundai survived despite having their sales declined.
+It quickly became Hyundai's best seller and was one of the reasons Hyundai survived despite having its sales declined.
 As of 2020, Hyundai has sold more than 5,260,000 units of Santa Fe globally.

 The first-generation Tucson shared its Elantra-based platform with the Kia Sportage.
 In most countries apart from South Korea and the United States, the Tucson was retired for the Hyundai ix35 from 2009 to 2015.
 However, the Tucson name was restored for the third generation, where it was to be used across all markets.
 It was unveiled at the Geneva Motor Show in 2015.
 The Tucson is the fourth best-selling SUV in the world in 2020, with a total sales of 451,703 units, below the Toyota RAV4, Honda CR-V, and Volkswagen Tiguan.

 By mid-2010s, Hyundai moved into developing smaller crossover SUV models, starting from the Creta (ix25 in China) from 2014, and the Kona in 2017.
 The Kona is also consisted of a hybrid electric and a pure battery electric variant.
 By 2019, both model became the third and fourth-best selling vehicle of the brand, while the Creta has been the best-selling SUV in Russia since 2016, and India in 2020.
 In 2021, Hyundai released its first crossover SUV model in the South Korean light car segment, the Casper.
 It is the first venture of the brand in the segment in 15 years, and also the smallest automobile the brand produces of any kind.

 Currently, Hyundai produces 12 crossover SUV models for different markets.